goessner/g2/api/README.md

 <a name="g2+zoom"></a>
 ### g2.zoom(scl, [x], [y]) ⇒ <code>object</code>
-Zoom the viewport by a scaling factor with respect to given center.
+Zoom the view by a scaling factor with respect to given center.
-This is an explicite alternative to setting the zoom values in the constructors arguments object.

 **Kind**: instance method of <code>[g2](#g2)</code>
 **Returns**: <code>object</code> - g2